SCARY FACTS

 So what do you do with it all?
 Throwing anything in the trash is heartbreaking so the good news is that with a little effort, you can find a home for a ton of stuff that you don’t want anymore AND save someone else from buying something new.
 Win-win!

-1. Post all sorts of random things like sinks, drains, kids toys/bowls/cloths, carpet remnants etc for free on Facebook groups including Boulder Babies Free Swap and Buy Nothing Boulder.
+1. Post all sorts of random things like sinks, drains, kids toys/bowls/cloths, carpet remnants etc for free on Facebook groups, including Boulder Babies Free Swap and Buy Nothing Boulder or Buy Nothing Denver and Outgrown Denver Baby.
 You’ll be amazed at how quickly it all disappears and how much of it people want!
 Top tip: Post measurements, a photo, your location and how you’ll pick the lucky recipient if you have multiple requests.

 2. Post items on the Nextdoor website for your neighborhood.
 We ripped our old carpet out of the basement, I posted it and within the hour someone had picked it all up!